 Our guide told us that the plant life here can grow up to a foot a day, so about once a week they mow it down.
 We saw a lot of fish and turtles, and Randy spotted a few of the secretive gar.

+Our boat cruised over some divers at the bottom, who were part of an ongoing research project.
 When we finished the boat tour, we walked over to the aquarium, where they have some indigenous critters, like the Texas Blind Salamander.

 But my favorite part was the topographical display.
 An shallow box about the size of a card table was filled with sand.
 Overhead a projector shines down on it, creating the illusion of land and water, complete with topographic lines.
 When you move the sand around, the projecter makes the appropriate changes in the display.
 Cool!